 Black and green teas are great for suppressing harmful acids and stopping the growth of bacteria.
 Teas can, however, stain your teeth.
 So, if you are drinking a lot of it, you may want to rinse your mouth with water afterward.

 There are some foods and drinks that are not so good for your teeth.
 Read all about the 6 worst foods and drinks for your teeth, and discover ways to prevent damage to your teeth.

 As well as choosing healthy foods and an effective at-home oral care routine, regular teeth cleanings and checkups with your dentist are essential for keeping your teeth and gums healthy.
 At West Coast Dental you can book dental cleanings with us at a time convenient to you.
+We have dentists in Orange, Long Beach, and at every corner in LA.
 Schedule an appointment today.